 We cannot send Afghans back.
-By delaying the process of adjusting their status, we are imposing not only cruel uncertainty to individuals and families who have suffered so much already, but also continue to impede their ability to meet domestic labor demands and, furthermore, be included in our society.
+By delaying the process of adjusting their status, we are imposing not only cruel uncertainty to individuals and families who have suffered so much already, but also continue to impede their ability to be included and contribute to our society.
 The time to act is now.